amytnyk/SDF/REPORT.md

 ## Introduction

-### What is SDF (Signed Distance Function)?
+### SDF (Signed Distance Function)

 SDF is such a function that takes some point in the 3D space as input and returns the distance from that point to the surface of the object.
-Therefore, if the given point is inside the object SDF is positive, 0 if it is on the surface and negative if it is outside the object (See picture below).
+Therefore, if the given point is inside the object SDF is positive, 0 if it is on the boundary and negative if it is outside the object (See picture below).

 ![](assets/sdf_duck.png)

+Using SDF we can describe objects with much less memory consumption and with infinite resolution.
+For example it is impossible to represent a sphere as a set of triangles, but it is very easy to represent with SDF ```r^2 - x^2 - y^2 - z^2```.

+### Neural network usage

+When the object is represented not as SDF, there is a need to construct it somehow.

+The simple and the most naive approach is to store SDF values for the grid points and later interpolate between them.
+The major outback is that we are losing both memory consumption and resolution in this case.

+Advanced approaches require constructing a special neural network that is trained on the sample points.

+By using simple universal approximator with gradient descent

 ## Methods overview

 ### SIREN

+Thus, by fitting only by using gradients

 ### NG-LOD